JornVernee/JornVernee.github.io/_posts/2021-09-03-rust-panama-helloworld.markdown

 }
 ```

-This is simple build script that invokes cbindgen and writes the output to the `lib.h` file in the top-level directory.
+This is a simple build script that invokes cbindgen and writes the output to the `lib.h` file in the top-level directory.

 #### Step 5.
 Build the rust library & generate a C header file